 A fierce competitor, Michael Sabers enjoys a fast-paced litigation practice that includes multiple types of civil litigation.
-This litigation includes but is not limited to complex divorce, commercial and business, shareholder dispute, real estate dispute, and personal injury.
+This litigation includes but is not limited to complex divorce, commercial, shareholder dispute, and general business litigation.
+Michael also provides general business advice to various businesses and business owners as to many aspects of business and risk management.

-In the last sixteen years, Michael has been the lead counsel on many types of civil litigation cases.
-Although believing all of his client’s cases are important and deserving of equal attention, some examples of Michael’s reported cases, settlements, or recent issues are provided for below.
+In the last twenty-two years of practice, Michael has been the lead counsel on many types of divorce and other civil litigation cases.
+Although believing all of his client’s cases are important and deserving of equal attention, some examples of Michael’s reported cases, settlements, or recent issues are referenced below.

-Michael has had the opportunity and continues to represent countless professionals, ranchers, farmers, business owners, and other persons in complex divorce litigation.
-Divorce litigation has involved substantial assets, valuation issues, and issues pertaining to alimony, child support, and division of marital property.
-Some recently litigated issues due to divorce that Michael is or has handled are listed.
+Michael has had the opportunity and continues to represent countless professionals, ranchers, farmers, business owners, and other persons in complex and oftentimes difficult divorce litigation.
+This divorce litigation has involved substantial assets, valuation issues, issues pertaining to alimony, child support,

 Michael has also tried many court and jury trials throughout the State of South Dakota.
-These trials include, but are not limited to divorce contract dispute, personal injury, and trials involving shareholder dispute and valuation claims.
-This broad range of litigation experience, whether initiating a lawsuit on behalf of his client, or defending his client in a lawsuit brought by another party, has given Michael the hard earned training necessary to be a steady hand on the rudder when litigation ultimately becomes contentious, difficult, or uncertain.
+These trials include, but are not limited to divorce, contract dispute, and trials involving shareholder dispute and valuation claims.
+This broad range of litigation experience, whether initiating cases on behalf of his client, or defending his client in cases brought by another party, has given Michael the hard-earned training necessary to be a steady hand on the rudder when litigation ultimately becomes contentious, difficult, and uncertain.
+Michael has also been asked by other attorneys to privately, and by agreement, mediate difficult or uncertain divorce type litigation cases and has done so with success.

-Michael is also a member of various professional organizations and holds the necessary licenses to practice in both State and Federal court in South Dakota.
-Michael is a seven year Sustaining Member of the South Dakota Trial Lawyer’s Association and also is a member of the Pennington County Bar Association.
+Michael is a a member of various professional organizations and holds the necessary licenses to practice in both State and Federal court in South Dakota.
+Michael is a proud thirteen-year Sustaining Member of the South Dakota Trial Lawyer’s Association and also is a member of the Pennington County Bar Association.
 Throughout his legal career, Michael has presented to local groups on a variety of legal topics including but not limited to valuation, expert testimony, and trial issues.

 Areas of Practice